Menu

 Configuration data

-Configuration data, such as certificates, API keys, authentication tokens, and encryption keys, is stored securely in the Twilio cloud as key-value pairs on a per-account basis.
-You define each key’s name when you upload its value.
+Configuration data, such as certificates, API keys, authentication tokens, and encryption keys, is stored securely in the Microvisor cloud as key-value pairs on a per-account basis.
+You define each key's name when you upload its value.
 This is done using the Microvisor API.

 Configuration data is scoped: either to all of the devices associated with a Twilio account, or to a single device under that account.
 Use the former scope for data common to all devices: for example, an API key for a cloud service which all of them post data to or request data from.
 The device-level scope might be used for information unique to an individual device’s use-case.

-The Twilio cloud maintains two types of configuration data: ‘secrets‘ and ‘configs’, stored as key-value pairs.
+The Microvisor cloud maintains two types of configuration data: 'secrets' and 'configs', stored as key-value pairs.
 Configs are items that are not confidential and so may be both created and subsequently read back using the Microvisor REST API.
-An example might be the base of a device’s publicly readable application name and version string.
+An example might be the base of a device's publicly readable application name and version string.

 Secrets, however, are not viewable via API access once they have created.
 Their values will always remain hidden.